Friday 7 March 1941

 |HMS Camellia (K-31).
 It is one of the escorts of OB 293 and claims credit, along with sister ship HMS Arbutus, for sinking U-70 (though that claim is much disputed).|

-U-70 then, at 06:25, torpedoes 7493 ton Dutch tanker Mijdrecht.
+U-70 then, at 06:25, torpedoes 7493-ton Dutch tanker Mijdrecht.
 The Mijdrecht has made the "mistake" of stopping to pick up survivors of the Delilian, but the ship remains maneuverable.
-The captain of the Delilian spots the U-boat's periscope, turns the ship, and rams U-70.
-This causes the U-boat to surface, and the Mijdrecht uses one of its guns to hit U-70's conning tower (the U-boat's crew denies this).
+The captain of the Delilian spots the U-boat's periscope and reacts immediately.
+He turns the ship and rams U-70.
+This causes the U-boat to surface, and the Mijdrecht uses one of its guns to hit U-70's conning tower (the U-boat's crew denies this, but it is a minor point).
 U-70's crew then abandons ship, and U-70 sinks.
-Mijdrecht, meanwhile, manages to make port, a rare instance when a merchant ship sinks a U-boat rather than the other way around.
+Mijdrecht, meanwhile, manages to make port, a rare instance when a merchant ship sinks a U-boat and survives rather than the other way around.

 Elsewhere, U-37 (Kptlt.
 Asmus Nicolai Clausen), on its final patrol out of Lorient (it is to become a training boat), is sailing south of Iceland.
-It spots 3050 ton Greek freighter Mentor.
+It spots the 3050-ton Greek freighter Mentor.
 There are seven deaths.

 Malaya, meanwhile, also spots the two German cruisers and steams toward them.
 The Malaya closes to within extreme firing range, about 24,000 meters, but Lütjens decides to obey his orders and heads west out into the Atlantic.